cavalheiro-l/sph-plants-grasslands/README.md

 		Interaction Network: Hawkmoth-plant mutualistic network from Southern Brazil.
 Each cell of the matrix represent the number of visits (interaction frequencies) of each hawkmoth species on each plant species during the study.

-		Sampling effort: Total sampling effort (hour of focal observation) on each plant species of the study.
+		Sampling effort: Total sampling effort (hours of focal observation) on each plant species of the study.

 		Morphology: Corolla depth and proboscis length (mean ± sd) of plants and hawkmoths that interacted in Southern Brazil.
 Open or brush shape flowers were considered to have depth = 0.1 cm as virtually any hawkmoth have proboscis long enough to access the nectar.